 Phil Spector Autographs

-Harvey Phillip Spector (December 26, 1939 – January 16, 2021) was an American record producer, songwriter, and convicted murderer.
-He is best known for his innovative recording practices and entrepreneurship in the 1960s along with his two trials and conviction for the murder of Lana Clarkson in the 2000s.
-Spector developed the Wall of Sound, a production style that is characterized for its diffusion of tone colors and dense orchestral sound, which he described as a "Wagnerian" approach to rock and roll.
-He is widely regarded as one of the most influential figures in pop music history and one of the most successful producers of the 1960s.: 1
+Harvey Phillip Spector (December 26, 1939 – January 16, 2021) was an American record producer and songwriter primarily known for his Wall of Sound production style in the 1960s, followed by his trials and imprisonment for murder after the 2000s.
+Considered the first music producer auteur, he is widely regarded as one of the most influential figures in pop music history and the most successful producer of the 1960s.

 Read more about Phil Spector on Wikipedia